Fynnwind/webtec/README.md

 One can use a proxy to inject anything into the http response here is an example proxy `./injection-web-proxy.py`.
 It is based on `./minimal-web-proxy.py` from **Group Work 2** and injects the calculator into an html page served via http.

 **Usage:**
-1. Start a shell end run `python minimal-web-proxy`
+1. Start a shell end run `python injection-web-proxy.py`
 2. Start a second shell and`curl -x localhost:8080 example.com > modifiedExample.html`
 3. Open `./modifiedExample.html` with a browser